-The Department of Human Resources will evaluate the request and forward its decision to the hiring manager.
-If the dean or vice president disagrees with the decision made by the Department of Human Resources, the issue may be presented to the Provost for adjudication.
+Human Resources will evaluate the request and forward its decision to the hiring manager.
+If the dean or vice president disagrees with the decision made by Human Resources, the issue may be presented to the Provost for adjudication.
 Applicants who do not exceed the minimum requirements posted for a position shall normally not be approved for a pay rate above the minimum.
-The Provost will communicate the final decision on the request to both the dean or vice president and the Department of Human Resources.
+The Provost will communicate the final decision on the request to both the dean or vice president and Human Resources.
 Any request for starting salary above 110% of the posted minimum must be approved by the Office of the Provost.

 Salaries up to 110% of the minimum will be funded from the University Compensation Pool.
 Any approved increase above 110% will be paid for by the hiring department.
 The Provost may make an exception to this policy and fund the entire increase from the Compensation Pool.

 If the duties and responsibilities of a position have changed by at least 25%, a position audit may be requested by the employee who currently holds the position.
 All audit requests must be validated by the department/unit head and endorsed by the dean or vice president.
 The results of the audit will be communicated to the employee, the department/unit head and the dean or vice president.
 Classified Job Audit forms and Unclassified Position Review forms are available in Human Resources and on the department's web site.

 If a position audit results in a reclassification, the employee who currently holds the position will receive a 5 percent increase or an increase to the minimum rate of pay for the position, whichever is greater.
 Human Resources will determine if the increase is due to external market analysis or by department driven changes to the position.
 Funding for external market driven changes will be provided by the compensation pool.
 Funding for internally driven position changes will be funded by the unit/department.